 Q: Who do you turn to, watch, or follow for food inspiration?

-Q: What’s one piece of advice you see in the food world you think is overrated, overly aspirational, unhelpful, or is otherwise just not the vibe?
+Q: What’s one piece of advice or a practice you see in the food world you think is overrated, overly aspirational, unhelpful, or is otherwise just not the vibe?

 Tessa: I think generally anyone in the food industry telling you that you *have* to do anything in order to be successful is overrated.
 You don’t *have* to go to culinary school (although for some that is very helpful).
 You don’t *have* to stage at a restaurant for free to get experience (again, for some that opens lots of doors for them).
 It’s a whole new world out there for chefs and we can all forge our own paths.

 Q: What are your all-around life mottos, mantras, philosophies?
 What guides you in the kitchen?